 This article discusses the forwarding of incoming calls and text messages to T-Mobile phones.
 It also gives background on T-Mobile and information on call forwarding services in general, and the many benefits available.

-T-Mobile is one of the most well-known mobile phone companies in the world, and their services are often highly praised for the great quality as well as affordability.
-Among the many conveniences they offer their customers, call forwarding is one of the best, enabling their users to forward calls as needed.
+T-Mobile is one of the most well-known mobile phone companies in the world, and their services are often highly praised for its great quality as well as affordability.
+Among the many conveniences, they offer their customers, call forwarding is one of the best, enabling their users to forward calls as needed.
 To make things simple with T-Mobile call forwarding, a variety of codes can be utilized for fast, efficient access.